nevillejackson/Unix/README.md

 ## Waterfox Browser
 The subdirectory _waterfox_ contains an article on installing the Waterfox browser in Void Linux.

+## Waterfox Dockerfile
+The subdirectory_wfoxdocker_ contains an article on learning to make a Dockerfile which runs a Waterfox browser in a docker container.

+## Learning to use docker in Void Linux
+The subdirectory _voiddocker_ contains an article on learning to use docker and Dockerfiles.
+This is an elementary tutorial on docker in the Void Linux environment.
 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.